iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/Stability and Conditioning.md

 #### **Proof:**

-Here we will quickly work through the poof for the conditioning of a matrix in linear algebra and in this case, we might need to understand something about the [Norm](Matrix%20Theory/Norm.md) of a matrix, which is used here.
+Here we will quickly work through the poof for the conditioning of a matrix in linear algebra and in this case, we might need to understand something about the [Norm, for Beginners](Matrix%20Theory/Norm,%20for%20Beginners.md) of a matrix, which is used here.

 $$\underset{\delta x}{\sup}\left(
 \frac{